Section-8-housing-landlord

 So should I become a section 8 landlord?
 What are the advantages to signing a lease agreement with Section 8 tenants?

-Here are a few pros of accepting Section 8 tenants.
+Here are a few pros of renting to section 8 tenants.

 1. On-Time Rent Payments